 Mr. Wright was recognized as a Texas "Super Lawyer" in 2003, 2004, 2005 and 2009 for Appellate Law and again in 2019 and the eight years immediately preceding for Business Litigation by Super Lawyers magazine.
-Mr. Wright was also recognized in The Best Lawyers in America® for Commercial Litigation in 2020 and the seven years immediately preceding.
+Mr. Wright was also recognized in The Best Lawyers in America® for Commercial Litigation in 2021 and the eight years immediately preceding.
 He is AV Preeminent® rated by Martindale-Hubbell.*

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.